NoLieNoSean/NoNotes/content/Notes/100 Analysis 1 MOC.md

 	- More proofs using OCC.
 2.36, 3.10 b, 2.42

 >[!Excalidraw]-
->These notes are either in excalidraw (which is not rendered by Quartz) or uncompiled.
+>These notes are either in excalidraw (which is not rendered by Quartz) or unformatted.
 Refer [[#Compiled Notes]] for the content form these lectures.
 >- [[Analysis1_L1]] ✅
 >- [[Analysis1_L2]] ✅
 >- [[Analysis1_L3]] ✅